pts/megapubdl/README.txt

 megapubdl is command-line tool for Unix implemented as a Python script to download public files (with a public URL) from MEGA (mega.nz, mega.co.nz).
-Works with Python 2.6 and 2.7, and needs only the `openssl' external tool.
+It works with Python 2.6 and 2.7, and needs only the `openssl' external tool or PyCrypto installed.
+It can be made work with Python 2.4 and 2.5 as well.

 The implementation of megapubdl is based on https://github.com/richardasaurus/mega.py/blob/master/mega/mega.py